gitklindsayjr/PwmClass_BBB/Readme.md

 $ cmake --build . -- VERBOSE=1<br>

 Build process results:<br>
-$ ls
+$ ls<br>
 CMakeCache.txt CMakeFiles Makefile cmake_install.cmake pwm-test

-The executable is "pwm-test" uses the pins P9_14 and P9_16 as /dev/bone/pwm/1a & b respecitvely.
+The executable is "pwm-test" which uses the pins P9_14 and P9_16 as /dev/bone/pwm/1a & b respecitvely.
 Also pins P8_19 and P8_13 as /dev/bone/pwm2/a & b respectively.

-Example command line use, all pins the default is to specify no pins in which P9_14 is used:
+Example command line use, all pins the default is to specify no pins in which P9_14 is used:<br>
 $ ./gpiod-test P9_14 P9_16 P8_19 P8_13